Unboxed-Software/solana-course/content/oracles.md

 ### What is an Oracle?

 Oracles are services that provide external data to a blockchain network.
-The implementation of this will differ from blockchain to blockchain, as each chain has unique constraints that must be accounted for in order to provide data on-chain.

 Blockchains by nature are siloed environments that have no knowledge of the outside world.
 This constraint inherently puts a limit on the use cases for consumer applications built as dApps (decentralized applications).
 Oracles provide a solution to this limitation by creating a decentralized way to get real-world data on-chain.

 Oracles can provide just about any type of data on-chain, for example: